 – Communicate often and don’t hold things in.

 – Lean on God and each other to get you through hard times.
-Celebrate the good times and give God all the glory.
+Celebrate the good times.

 – Decide which battles are worth fighting about.